ImtiazChowdhury/templatesjs/README.md

 ```
 output : `<a href="user/John">John</a> <a href="user/Doe">Doe</a> `

+A loop will be performed and values will be added inside the specified format
+replacing all "*" with actual value.
+I foyu want a Linebreak at the end of every link
+you must specify the format as `{<a href="user/*">*</a> <br />}`

-for a loop through specified indexes of an array in specified format
+#### for a loop through specified indexes of an array in specified format
 ```html
 	<body>